To tell whether you have periodontitis and how severe it is, your dentist may:

-You may start by seeing your dentist.
-Depending on the extent of your periodontitis, your dentist may refer you to a specialist in the treatment of periodontal disease (periodontist).
+You may start by seeing your general dentist.
+Depending on how severe your periodontitis is, your dentist may refer you to a specialist in the treatment of periodontal disease called a periodontist.

 What you can do

-- Any symptoms you're experiencing, including any that may seem unrelated to the reason for your appointment.
+- Any symptoms you're experiencing, including any that may not seem related to the reason for your appointment.

 - Key personal information, such as any medical conditions you may have.

-- All medications you take, including vitamins, herbs or other supplements, and the dosages.
+- All medicines you take, including over-the-counter medicines, vitamins, herbs or other supplements, and the doses.

 - What's likely causing my symptoms?